SpartnerNL/laravel-excel-docs/3.1/imports/basics.md

 ### Importing full path

-If you want to specifiy the path where you file is, without having to move it to a disk, you can directly pass that file path to the import method.
+If you want to specifiy the path where your file is, without having to move it to a disk, you can directly pass that file path to the import method.

 ```php
 Excel::import(new UsersImport, storage_path('users.xlsx'));